Cervical Disk Replacement Surgery

-If you smoke, you may be asked to stop smoking well before surgery and avoid smoking for a period of time after surgery.
+- If you smoke, you may be asked to stop smoking well before surgery and avoid smoking for a time after surgery.

 Just before the procedure starts you will have an intravenous line (IV) started so you can receive fluids and medications to make you relaxed and sleepy.
 This procedure is usually done under general anesthesia (you are asleep).
 Medication may be given through the IV to put you to sleep and a tube may be inserted in your throat to protect your airway and supplement your breathing.
 The actual procedure may last a few hours.
 This is what may happen once the procedure begins:

-The artificial disk is placed into the empty disk space.
+- The artificial disk is secured into the empty disk space.

-A small dressing is applied over the incision, a rigid or soft neck collar may be put on your neck, and you will be taken to the recovery area.
+- A small dressing is applied over the incision, a rigid or soft neck collar may be put on your neck to restrict motion, and you will be taken to the recovery area.

 In the recovery area, you will be observed until you recover from the anesthesia.
 Pain after disk replacement surgery is normal and you may be given pain medication in the recovery area.